 This gemstone, which is pronounced “tar-fite” contrary to popular belief, manages to be a really strong competitor for the title of the rarest gemstone in the world.
-Since its initial discovery in 1945 by gemologist Richard Taafe, only a few more pieces have been found.
+This unique stone was named after Richard Taffy who discovered it in October of 1945.
+Taffy found this gemstone in a jewelry shop in Ireland Because of the limited quantities available in the world, it is considered to be one of the rarest gemstones to exist.
+The overall look of this gemstone is rather unique.
+Unlike sparkling and dazzling gemstones, taaffeite features a muted purple matte finish that is dazzling in its own right.
+Since its initial discovery, only a few more pieces have been found.
 Taaffeite comes in a variety of hues, ranging from essentially colorless, to shades of brownish violet, lavender or blueish.

 3. Black Opal